Introduction

 Children and adolescents

-Use of Medical Nitrous Oxide Solgroup with other medications
+Using Nitrous Oxide Solgroup with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medication.

-NOTE: The following warnings also apply to the use of medications before or after using Medical Nitrous Oxide Solgroup.
+NOTE: The following warnings also apply to the use of medications before or after using Nitrous Oxide Solgroup.

-Use of Medical Nitrous Oxide Solgroup with food, drinks, and alcohol
+Using Nitrous Oxide Solgroup with food, drinks, and alcohol

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medication.

 Pregnancy